 In return, you get...

 Student volunteers are vital to the success of a conference.
 They allow conferences to run smoothly and provide attendees a friendly go-to person for assistance.
 They are also the heroes/heroines that help resolve any unexpected situations.
-Their specific duties include: bag stuffing, registration desk, AV assistance, poster and demo setup, badge checking, break monitoring, etc. SVs usually get to attend most of the sessions, even when working.
+Their specific duties include: bag stuffing, registration desk, AV assistance, poster and demo setup, badge checking, break monitoring, social media assistance and etc. SVs usually get to attend most of the sessions, even when volunteering.

 SVs need to be available to help throughout the conference.
-You will need to arrive on or before Saturday afternoon (Nov.
-5) for the SV orientation and be available until the end of the conference on Wednesday (Nov.
-9).
-Also, we strongly encourage you to attend the student volunteer party on Wednesday evening.
+You will need to arrive on or before Monday afternoon (Oct.16) for the SV orientation and be available until the end of the conference on Friday (Oct.
+20).
+Also, we strongly encourage you to attend the student volunteer party on Friday evening.
 The time and place for this party will be announced later as we are still scouting the most interesting/unique/fun place in town.

 If you have any questions or problems, please contact the chairs at email@example.com.